mnichols08/explore-rpg/README.md

   npm start
   ```

   The server will create/use the `explore_rpg` database and a `profiles` collection by default.
 If the connection fails, it automatically falls back to the JSON file without crashing.
+While the server is running you can confirm the active mode at [http://localhost:8180/status/persistence](http://localhost:8180/status/persistence), which reports whether MongoDB is connected or the JSON fallback is active.

 ## Controls